 Small business owners juggle a huge number of responsibilities!
 With so much to think about, it can be easy to miss opportunities to save money.
 Fueling company vehicles can generate big savings, with the right fleet card.
 Below are five things you need to know to find the right fuel card for your small business.

 1. Preferred Fueling Locations

-For example, the Speedway Business Fleet Card saves you up to 5¢ per gallon, and is accepted at over 3,900 Speedway locations.
-(If your business is able to consolidate fueling at Speedway, you’re going to save more money.)
-By contrast, the Speedway Business Universal Card lets you save when you fuel at Speedway, but also allows you to fuel at 95% of U.S. fueling locations.
-This distinction will make all the difference when you need to fuel with no Speedway locations nearby.
+For example, the Business Fleet Card saves you up to 5¢ per gallon at 7,500+ Speedway and 7-Eleven fueling locations.† (The more you consolidate fueling at Speedway and 7-Eleven, the more your business will save.)
+By contrast, the Business Universal Card lets you save on fuel when you fill up at Speedway and 7-Eleven but also allows you to fuel at 95% of U.S. gas stations for fuel-anywhere flexibility.

 2. Current Fuel Spend